ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.3.3**

+- Maintenance for RoR2 updates: PC Patch v1.1.1.4.
+	- No changes were required beyond updating libraries/references.

 **1.3.2**

 - Compatibility changes for Risk of Rain 2 Anniversary Update.